bluenote-1577/sylph/README.md

 ### Why sylph?

-1. **Accurate (containment) ANIs down to 0.1x effective coverage**: for bacterial ANI queries of > 90% ANI, sylph can often give accurate ANI estimates down to 0.1x coverage.

-2. **Precise species-level profiling**: Our tests show that sylph is more precise than Kraken and about as precise and sensitive as marker gene methods (MetaPhlAn, mOTUs).
+1. **Precise species-level profiling**: Our tests show that sylph is more precise than Kraken and about as precise and sensitive as marker gene methods (MetaPhlAn, mOTUs).

-3. **Ultrafast, multithreaded, multi-sample**: sylph can be > 100x faster than MetaPhlAn for multi-sample processing. sylph only takes 13GB of RAM for profiling against the entire GTDB-R214 database (85k genomes).
+2. **Ultrafast, multithreaded, multi-sample**: sylph can be > 50x faster than MetaPhlAn for multi-sample processing. sylph only takes 13GB of RAM for profiling against the entire GTDB-R214 database (85k genomes).

+3. **Accurate (containment) ANIs down to 0.1x effective coverage**: for bacterial ANI queries of > 90% ANI, sylph can often give accurate ANI estimates down to 0.1x coverage.

-4. **Easily customized databases**: sylph does not require taxonomic information, so you can profile against [metagenome-assembled genomes (MAGs), viruses, eukaryotes](https://github.com/bluenote-1577/sylph/wiki/Pre%E2%80%90built-databases), even assembled contigs, etc. Taxonomic information can be incorporated downstream for traditional profiling reports.
+4. **Easily customized databases**: sylph can profile against [metagenome-assembled genomes (MAGs), viruses, eukaryotes](https://github.com/bluenote-1577/sylph/wiki/Pre%E2%80%90built-databases), and more.
+Taxonomic information can be incorporated downstream for traditional profiling reports.

 ### How does sylph work?

-sylph uses a k-mer containment method, similar to sourmash or Mash. sylph's novelty lies in **using a statistical technique to correct ANI for low coverage genomes** within the sample, allowing accurate ANI queries for even low abundance genomes.
+sylph uses a k-mer containment method, similar to sourmash or Mash. sylph's novelty lies in **using a statistical technique to correct ANI for low coverage genomes** within the sample, allowing accurate ANI for low abundance genomes.
 See [here for more information on what sylph can and can not do](https://github.com/bluenote-1577/sylph/wiki/Introduction:-what-is-sylph-and-how-does-it-work%3F).

 ## Changelog

-### Version v0.5.0 and v0.5.1 - Dec 27, 2023.
-Major breaking updates.
+### Version v0.6.0 - 2024-04-06.
+New input/output options.

-#### IMPORTANT

-* Big sensitivity boost for real Illumina profiling in v0.5 versus v0.4.
-* Breaking change: *.sylsp files are now in a new format.
-Old sketches will no longer work.
-* Shorter reads (>= 32bp) now usable
-* New probabilistic data structures for read deduplication -- lower memory usage
+* `-1` and `-2` options are available for raw fastq profiling for `sylph profile` now.
+* Output slightly changed.
+See documentation below.

 See the [CHANGELOG](https://github.com/bluenote-1577/sylph/blob/main/CHANGELOG.md) for complete details.

-##  Install (current version v0.5.1)
+##  Install (current version v0.6.0)

 #### Option 1: conda install
 [![Anaconda-Server Badge](https://anaconda.org/bioconda/sylph/badges/version.svg)](https://anaconda.org/bioconda/sylph)